aws-samples/aws-transcribe-translate-summarize-live-streams-in-browser/README.md

 3. Click the `Start recording` button again to start recording.
 4. Click the `Stop recording` button again to stop recording.

+## Troubleshooting

+- If the extension is not working:
+    - Make sure you are using it on the tab where you first opened the sidepanel.
+If you want to use it on a different tab, stop the extension, close the sidepanel and click on the extension icon again to run it (as "Running this extension" section).
+    - Make sure you have given permissions for audio recording in the web browser.

+- If you can't get the summary of video/meeting, make sure you have stopped the recording and then request the summary.

 ## Clean up
 - To clean up the summary of the conversations in the Amazon S3 Bucket, navigate to the `Clean up` tab and click the `Clear all conversations`.